shiiivani/pricing-table/README.md

 2. Open your browser and navigate to http://localhost:3000 to view the pricing tables.

 - Users can toggle between different pricing options to view details and make selections.

+To view the live project, visit this link: [Live Demo](http://shiiivani.github.io/pricing-table)